Guitar Chord Reference

 What notes are in the E minor chord?

-What keys is the E minor chord in?
+What keys use the E minor chord?